The PhD Curriculum

 All students will make a public presentation of their doctoral projects at a Third Year Symposium.
 This AAA-style panel, with 15-minute presentations and a limited time for questions and answers, will not be an evaluated exercise but an opportunity for students to get feedback about their projects from the whole Department community in the midst of grant writing.

-Most students devote their fourth year of the program to "fieldwork," or anthropological data collection, preparing themselves to write up their original research as the dissertation that is ideally completed within a two year period following the fieldwork year.
+Most students devote their fourth year of the program to externally funded "fieldwork," or anthropological data collection, preparing themselves to write up their original research as the dissertation that is ideally completed within a two-year period following the fieldwork year.
 But these final three years can be flexibly arranged to suit the needs and constraints of a student's particular project.
 The department provides tuition support and health insurance for the period of fieldwork, but most students have their travel, equipment, and living expenses provided by external research grants.
-(Our program flexibly allows for students not obtaining full research funding to draw on department and university resources so that all students are able to complete their data collection.)

-Upon return from "the field" (wherever that may be) Fifth Year students may opt to develop and teach an anthropology course as main instructor.
+Upon return from "the field" (wherever that may be) Fifth Year students develop and teach an anthropology course as main instructor.
 The department encourages students to do this in their first post-field semester, but it can be scheduled at any time after they have completed fieldwork.
-We also require that a student complete a "First Dissertation Chapter" by the end of this first post-field year.
+We also require that a student complete a "First Dissertation Chapter" by the end of this first post-field semester.